Heatblur-Simulations/f-4e-manual/src/systems/identification_systems.md

 The radar screen will now display lines next to each radar return if it was able to detect that a contact is friendly.

+> 🚧 This section is under construction.
+>
+> * Switchology, how to enable either mode, details
+> * Radar picture and link to radar section with further details

 ### Indications